 Campus Health does not diagnose ADD/ADHD.
 If you believe you have ADD/ADHD, you will need to have a formal diagnostic test by an ADD/ADHD specialist to verify your condition.
 Only after you have obtained a formal diagnosis may you see a health care provider at Campus Health for monitoring and medication refills.
 If you have not had the formal test, we can refer you to providers in the area who diagnose ADD/ADHD, but you should check with your insurance company to make sure your insurance policy covers ADD/ADHD testing.
 ADD/ADHD diagnostic tests can be both time-consuming and costly, but it is important to have the correct diagnosis before starting any medication.

 Academic Assistance for Students Diagnosed with ADD/ADHD

 Students who have been diagnosed with ADD/ADHD may qualify for testing accommodations and other academic assistance.
-Please see the Disability Resource Office’s (DRO) website or visit DSO in the Campus Health Center to learn more about such accommodations.
+Please see the Disability Resource Office’s (DRO) website to learn more about such accommodations.

 - Have your ADD/ADHD diagnosing specialist fax the results of your testing to 888-972-4151.